Frequently Asked Questions

 How much swelling is normal?+

 Extra fluids given during surgery and trauma from the surgery itself cause swelling, which you may see for the first few days after your surgery.
 It often appears around the incision.
-Some swelling is uncommon, especially in the operated limb.
+Some swelling is common, especially in the operated limb.
 Elevation of the operative limb above your heart level helps to decrease the swelling.

 How should I care for my incision?+